 While in New York I took a stroll through Central Park.
 In itself Central Park is a crazy place because it’s so different and calm and, well, green, compared to the busting city that encapsulates it.
 But inside are much wonderment.
 One of my favorites is at the northern end of the Conservatory Water: a statue of the characters from Lewis Carroll’s Alice’s Adventures in Wonderland.
 Alice sits atop an enormous mushroom surrounded by The Mad Hatter, The March Hare, The Cheshire Cat, The White Rabbit, Alice’s Cat Dinah and, the Dormouse.

 This bronze statue was sculpted by José de Creeft in 1959.
 The creation was commissioned by philanthropist George Delacorte to honor his wife Margarita.
-It’s a favorite amongst park visitors and epitomizes a world of adventure and silliness.
+It’s a favorite New York roadside attraction amongst park visitors and epitomizes a world of adventure and silliness.

 Site: Alice in Wonderland Statue